Fungavir

 The wording on their site had some is full of scammer language:

-* testimonials that seemed too good to be true
+* testimonials that seem too good to be true

-* vague promises with meaningless copy like “double action” and “killing the fungus while working to heal the affected area” and… well, much of the language on the site.
+* vague promises with meaningless copy like “double action” and “killing the fungus while working to heal the affected area” and… well, most of the words on the site.

-* product images such that look like product might only exist in Photoshop
+* product images such that look like product only exists in Photoshop

 * Site icons with no substantiation like “Green Certified Site”, “GMP”, “Made in an FDA Registered Facility”, and “Google Checkout” (they don’t use Google Checkout)